Citronella Java and Citronella Ceylon

 APPLICATION: Citronella should always be diluted well before applying to skin.

-GENERAL INFORMATION: These two oils belong to the same family as lemongrass and palmarosa, and are similar in their therapeutic uses.
-Most literature does not distinguish between the citronella ceylon and citronella java.
+GENERAL INFORMATION: These two oils belong to the same family as Lemongrass and Palmarosa, and are similar in their therapeutic uses.
+Most literature does not distinguish between the Citronella Ceylon and Citronella Java.
 MS (mass spectrograph) readouts reveal some interesting differences, however.
-Java has a much higher percentage of citronella.
-This is the component most responsible for the lemony aroma and is also responsible for the insect repellent properties of citronella oils.
-Java has a lower percentage of geraniol than the ceylon variety.
-Geraniol is an ingredient which is suspected of attracting certain kinds of bees - not a good attribute for an insect repellent!
-Obviously, java makes the best insect repellent, but both varieties are often combined with cedarwood to make insecticides and insect repellents.
-Ceylon is probably used because it is less expensive than java.
+Java has a much higher percentage of Citronella.
+This is the component most responsible for the lemony aroma and is also responsible for the insect repellent properties of Citronella oils.
+Java has a lower percentage of geraniol than the Ceylon variety.
+Geraniol is an ingredient that is suspected of attracting certain kinds of bees—not a good attribute for an insect repellent!
+Obviously, Java makes the best insect repellent, but both varieties are often combined with Cedarwood to make insecticides and insect repellents.
+Ceylon is probably used because it is less expensive than Java.